-Students should have at least a 2.0 GPA or high cumulative GPA and be enrolled in at least six credits per semester for the entire scholarship period.
+Although the eligibility criteria can vary depending on the scholarship, generally, students should have at least a 2.0 or higher cumulative GPA and be enrolled in at least six credits per semester for the entire scholarship period.
+Specific eligibility criteria for each scholarship are noted in the scholarship opportunities detail.
+Some scholarships may require additional applications.
+Students will receive notification of scholarship awards via email.

 Total scholarship awards may not exceed the cost of attendance as determined by federal regulations and will be considered with all other financial aid received.